lauracondon/pands-problem-sheet/README.md

 The first step is to import the modules required for this program - numpy and matplotlib.
 'As' is used here to specify how to call the modules for use throughout the program.

-The range of values for 'x', in this case 0-4, and the values of the functions we want to plot (f,g,h) are specified.
+The range of values for 'x', in this case 0-4, and the values of the functions (f,g,h) we want to plot are specified.

 Each function is plotted on the graph using the plot command.
 The resulting graph is saved to a file named 'plottask.png' and also displayed to the user in a pop up windown.
-Just these commands are enough to create and display a graph.

-There are a lot of additional things you can add to your code to improve readibility and to make it more aesthetically pleasing.
-For my graph, I specified what font I wanted used using font-family, I added a grid behind the graph and specified how I wanted it to look.
-I added labels for each axis and a title, as well as a legend to clearly inform the viewer which line is which function.
+The above commands are enough to create and display a graph but there are a lot of additional things you can add to your code to improve readibility and to make it more aesthetically pleasing.
+For my graph, I specified what font I wanted using font-family.
+I added a grid behind the graph and specified how I wanted it to look.
+I added labels for each axes and a title, as well as a legend to clearly inform the viewer which line is which function.

 When choosing the colour of my lines, I choose a colour palette geared towards colour blind users (tableau color blind 10).
 I converted the colour codes from rgb to hex for easier entry in Python.
 Then, in order to try make it more obvious that the lines were overlapping I set two of them to be dashed in style, with different widths and distance between each dash.